Jennifer Fowler

 Joe Weinstein

 Mr. Weinstein has over 20 years of experience in high-growth, high-impact social change organizations in the private and nonprofit sectors.
-He is Managing Director at Georgetown University’s Business for Impact, where he focuses on strategy, partnerships, program creation, and student and alumni engagement.
+He is Senior Director and Interim COO at Georgetown University’s Business for Impact, where he focuses on strategy, partnerships, program creation, and student and alumni engagement.
 Previously, he was Senior Director of Operations and Planning at Signal Vine, a technology firm that improves student outcomes in college attainment and persistence, and Arabella Advisors, a consulting firm working with philanthropic donors where he led client projects on strategy and evaluation, and managed the firm’s analyst team.
 Mr. Weinstein worked with the Bill & Melinda Gates Foundation as an Associate Policy and Program Officer, where he built partnerships with advocacy organizations in India.
-He also managed grants to organizations focused on health policy in Africa, India, and the U.S. Mr. Weinstein serves on the Leadership Council of The Posse Foundation’s DC chapter.
-He holds an MBA from Georgetown, an MS in International Affairs from Georgetown, and a BA in English from Wesleyan.
+He also managed grants to organizations focused on health policy in Africa, India, and the U.S. He holds an MBA from Georgetown, an MS in International Affairs from Georgetown, and a BA in English from Wesleyan.

 Past Directors

-The Wisconsin Project is grateful for the service of past Directors, including: Mr. Donald Herskovitz, Mr. Frederick P. Hitz, Mr. Stephen Kahler, Mr. David Kay, Mr. John A. Lauder, Ms. Donatella Lorch, Mr. William Lowell, Dr. Kathleen McNamara, Ms. Elizabeth S. Rosenberg, Mr. Jerry Straus (Chairman), and Dr. Richard Ullman.
+The Wisconsin Project is grateful for the service of past Directors, including: Ms. Jennifer Fowler, Mr. Donald Herskovitz, Mr. Frederick P. Hitz, Mr. Stephen Kahler, Mr. David Kay, Mr. John A. Lauder, Ms. Donatella Lorch, Mr. William Lowell, Mr. James Mann, Dr. Kathleen McNamara, Ms. Elizabeth S. Rosenberg, Mr. Jerry Straus (Chairman), and Dr. Richard Ullman.